 - Luxu to Pete: While the reasons differ, both of them serve as the Sixth Ranger to their groups, each given tasks that needed them to be on the move: Luxu was given the No Name Keyblade to pass onto the future generations and record the course of history through it, as well as keeping the mysterious black box hidden, while Pete was sent to gather more armies of Heartless.

-- Also Ava to Maleficent: Both of them had a key role in the plans of the most notable wielders of the No Name, but Maleficent was utterly unaware of being manipulated by Xehanort, unlike Ava who had been outright given more than one task by the Master of Masters in person.
+- Also Ava to Maleficent: Both of them had a key role in the plans of the most notable wielders of the No Name, but Maleficent was utterly unaware of being manipulated by Xehanort, unlike Ava who had been outright given more than one task by the Master of Masters in person and who later realizes that the Master of Masters is manipulating both her and her friends for unknown ends.
 Maleficent cast a curse on Aurora that had resulted in Aurora being forced in a state of wakelessness as revenge for petty reasons.
 Ava tries to save the Keyblade Wielders from the darkness of the Nightmare Dream Eaters.
 Ava doesn't have a very high authority in her group, unlike Maleficent who was the leader of her own group.
 Maleficent is capable of conjuring will-o-wisps, Ava has a fox motif and kitsune are generally associated with will-o-wisps in Japanese folklore.